 At Multi Shelter Solutions we manufacture a wide range of shapes and sizes of predominantly plastic and tarp covered buildings.
 Because these buildings and shelters are narrower and have a reduced hoop spacing, we can use a lighter cover of the options available.
 The easiest way to get a comparative cost is to take the replacement cover cost divided by the years of expected life span to get an annual cover cost.

-Our 6 mil plastic covers can be used as a single layer or double with air between for a 30% reduction in heat loss and to minimize condensation.
-These covers have a 4 year warranty against deterioration by the sun.
+Our 7.2 mil plastic covers can be used as a single layer or double with air between for a 30% reduction in heat loss and to minimize condensation.
+White plastic has a 4 year warranty against deterioration by the sun, clear has a 5 year warranty.
 Plastic is available in clear (greenhouses) and white (livestock shelters) and comes in various thicknesses.
 The average life span is 5 – 6 years for single layer and 6 – 8 years for double although 10 years is not uncommon.

 You can see more info on these choices on our covering page or with the presentation video and the rest of the series Norm spoke on Greenhouses 101 here.
-Stay tuned for the end of January 2016 when he presents Greenhouses 202!
 As always, we are happy to help you with any of your questions regarding planning or options as you are considering your structure purchase.

 There are many choices for shapes, styles and sizes of structures.
 These choices, more then any other, will force you to strike a balance between strength and cost or return and cost.
 There are many variables that will affect the cost per square foot of your building.
 Only by careful research and evaluation will you determine if a particular choice is a valid consideration for your application.
 Our planning checklist can also help to ensure you have all your bases covered.